Aakash-Gujja/Transform9-FedRAMP-20X-Pilot/README.md

-                        End User Responsibility: The @DevOps Admin employs @AWS Security Groups for boundary protection in Transform9 , limiting use to allowed ports, protocols, and services.
+                        End User Responsibility: The @DevOps Admin employs @AWS Security Groups for boundary protection in Transform9, limiting use to allowed ports, protocols, and services.
                         Traffic to Transform9  is directed through AWS, featuring two access points:

-                        the Transform9  web interface, requiring valid
+                        The Transform9  web interface, requiring a valid credentials,
-                        credentials,

                         Transform9 admin access from authorized devices, secured